AnthonyGallante/HMM-Demo-App/README.md

 # Hidden Markov Model Demo Application

 A simple Shiny application for building and exploring Hidden Markov Models using the `hmmTMB` package.
-Designed for short presentation to an audience with no statistical modeling background.
+Designed for short presentation to an audience with no statistical modeling background. <br>
+Slides are available in this repository as well <br>.
 All test cases were programmed by myself, but I utilized Claude Opus 4 for a majority of the GUI controls, as I typically do not use R in this sort of function.

 Presentation slides can be found in the repository as well.